oywtece/mmn/README.md

 # MMN

-The application for release of the implementation code is still under approval.
+The application for releasing the implementation code is still under approval.